mincrmatt12/pycommunicate/docs/tutorial/creatingone.rst

 Serving up the page statically
 ------------------------------

-First of all, we will need a :py:class:`CommunicateApp` instance before we even start writing anything, so lets add that now to main.py, and while we're at it, lets import everything we'll need:
+First of all, we will need a :py:class:`pycommunicate.server.app.communicate.CommunicateApp` instance before we even start writing anything, so lets add that now to main.py, and while we're at it, lets import everything we'll need:

 .. code-block:: python